 Disney World has many beautifully themed resorts and when you stay at one of them you’ll have access to their amazing pools.

-From the sand-bottomed, shipwreck-themed Stormalong Bay at Disney’s Beach Club Resort to the Finding Nemo themed, zero-entry Big Blue Pool at Disney’s Art of Animation Resort, there is no shortage of great options to choose from when you're ready to cool-off after a day in the parks.
+From the sand-bottomed, shipwreck-themed Stormalong Bay at Disney’s Beach and Yacht Club Resorts to the Finding Nemo themed, zero-entry Big Blue Pool at Disney’s Art of Animation Resort, there is no shortage of great options to choose from when you’re ready to cool-off after a day in the parks.

 But, what exactly are the pool rules and can you use a pool at a resort other than yours (pool hop)?